ctfs/write-ups-2015/insomni-hack-ctf-2015/forensic/elysium-ropchain/README.md

-# Insomni'hack CTF 2015 - Forensic - Elypsium Ropchain
+# Insomni'hack CTF 2015: Elypsium Ropchain

+**Category:** Forensic
+**Solves:** 1
+**Description:**

-This task is a mix between memory exploitation and forensic...
+> This task is a mix between memory exploitation and forensic...
+>

-Most of you exploited the elysium binaries in an elegant way during the Teaser !
+> Most of you exploited the elysium binaries in an elegant way during the Teaser !
-But we want to understand what did the real exploit from the movie.
+> But we want to understand what did the real exploit from the movie.
-Please find the attached pcap and binaries
+> Please find the attached pcap and binaries
+>

-WARNING !
+> WARNING !
 The flag format is not respected in this task.
 Don't worry, it's still a little l33T sentence (I just forgot to put INS{} around it).
-Author : agix - Difficulty : hard
+> Author : agix - Difficulty : hard

+## Write-up

+(TODO)

+## Other write-ups and resources

+* none yet